-The County is the designated state HTF subgrantee for HUD's new National Housing Trust Fund (HTF), to provide affordable rental housing units serving households with incomes at or below 30% of the area median income.
+The County is the designated subgrantee for the HOME Investment Partnerships Program (HOME) and National Housing Trust Fund (HTF).
+These programs are funded by HUD and administered by the state Hawaii Housing Finance and Development Corporation (HHFDC), to develop and provide affordable housing opportunities for extremely low- to low-incomes at or below 30% to 80% of the area median income.